 The Enchanting Chanterelle

-It’s chanterelle mushroom season: Time to slow down, set your sites low and search the forest floor for these beautiful and tasty wild gems.
+When fall arrives and it’s chanterelle mushroom season, it’s time to slow down, set your sites low and search the forest floor for these beautiful and tasty wild gems.
 For advice on hunting and cooking the elusive fungi, I talked to Leather Storrs, mushroom sleuth and chef at Noble Rot in Portland.

 What is the best time to look for chanterelles?

 About a week after significant rainfall in autumn.
 The last week in September, all of October and into November, provided there’s no hard frost.

 What kind of environment do chanterelles thrive in?

 I usually find them under bigger conifers.
 Good understory indicators include moss, Oregon grape & vine maple.